 The decline in the rate of growth of personal incomes going on since the ‘70’s, combined with outsourcing and the shipment of manufacturing jobs overseas, and a 43% reduction in birth rates since 1960 all combined to bring about the crisis.
 Compounding things, of course, was everything going on in Washington and Wall Street to keep the bubble going.
 In the end, they failed.

-Still another factor is the downstream loss in future tax revenues caused by high abortion rates and more efficient birth control.That loss already amounts to an estimated $20 trillion.
-With growth in government revenues, the ability of government to bail things out is seriously compromised.
+Still another factor is the downstream loss in future tax revenues caused by high abortion rates and more efficient birth control.That loss already amounts to an estimated $25 trillion.
+Without growth in government revenues, the ability of government to bail things out is seriously compromised.
 The problem with socialist solutions is that the government itself won’t be able to afford them.

 The abortion boom is also behind the crisis in Social Security and Medicare.
 In 1940, we had 145 people in the workforce for every person on Social Security.
 That's when it looked like a great idea!
 By 1952, the ratio had dropped to 16 to 1.
 It is now 3 to 1.
-In less than 20 years, it will be only 2 to 1.
+Within 15 years, it will be only 2 to 1.
 That's when the government Ponzi scheme will completely collapse.

 To save these programs from bankruptcy, the Congressional Budget Office has estimated that tax rates will have to rise as high as 82%.
 Guess who will pay the bill?
-Your children and grandchildren, that's who!
+Your children and grandchildren of course -- including many millenials now coming of age.

 What can you do to help?The answer is not hiding from the controversy about abortion or from the even more polarizing political debate.
 This is not a Democratic or a Republican issue.
 It is a profoundly moral and human issue.